Glasenberg’s Pasta Business

 A fallback option is to continue piling-up assets piecemeal.
 Brazil's new president, in Switzerland last week, is currently working on plans to privatise the country's state-owned agricultural assets.

 Glencore's insiders say it intends to stop short of a “field-to-fork” strategy.
 Happy to ship wheat for McVitie's, it has no plans to start baking biscuits.
 But after a year of high-level corruption probes into its copper and cobalt division, a blockbuster deal in grain could refocus the market on Glencore's $9bn of free cash flow.

 Glasenberg has sold his pasta business and is reticent in committing to further deals.
 But his brief foray down the food aisle might have further to run.
 “We wait and see where opportunities exist.”

-CORRECTION: Glencore’s agricultural division has never made a formal approach to commodity trader Louis Dreyfus
+CORRECTION: Glencore’s grain division has not made a formal approach to trader Louis Dreyfus

 A daily snapshot of how life has changed in the 20 years since China was invited to join the World Trade Organization